 Break down the content silos and embrace STEM!
 What do the following have in common: chemistry, physics, astronomy, computer science, technology, engineering, and math?
 The common denominator is quantum information science (QIS) and it is the basis for everything around us including lasers, medical equipment, and cell phones.
 A NSF grant is funding opportunities for STEM HS teachers to learn about QIS so they can prepare students for the future by adding a little quantum to your current curriculum.
 Tweaking current topics will increase student interest and keep you "in the know".
 We are in the 2nd quantum revolution, so if you missed the first one, don't miss it again!
 For more information go to https://quantumforall.org/quantum-opportunities/ and apply to be a part of this unique opportunity.
 Enrollment is limited due to funding limitations.

 Each year AAPT sponsors a competition for high school students to represent the United States at the International Physics Olympiad Competition.
 The mission of the U.S. Physics Team Program is to promote and demonstrate academic excellence through preparation for and participation in the International Physics Olympiad.
 AAPT is responsible for recruiting, selecting and training teams each year to compete in the International Physics Olympiad Competition.
 Your contribution is needed to support these high school students as they prepare to represent the U.S. internationally.
 Donate now!

-A decision on the status of the 2021 F=ma exam will be made in November.
-Updates to this information will be posted on the U.S. Physics Team homepage.
+Registration for the 2022 F=ma exam will open in November.
+Updates will be posted on the U.S. Physics Team homepage.

-A decision on the status of the 2021 PhysicsBowl contest will be made in November.
+Registration for the 2022 PhysicsBowl contest will open in early December.
 Updates will be posted on the PhysicsBowl webpage.